FlorianEagox/BusinessCardParser/README.md

 The function to find a phone number uses one to find the number, and another to transform it into the desired specification.

-If you provide an image, it will be scanned with Tesseract OCR and then the text will be processed.
+If you provide an image, it will be scanned with Google CloudVision and then the text will be processed.

+The User will also have the option to save the card to local storage as well as send it to their email as a vCard (VCF file) to save to their contacts.

 ### Detecting names